AjeshAjayan/csv-management/README.md

 * Implement job queue to handle CSV files processing.
 * Make use of job queues to implement retrying the processing of CSV files, on failure.
 * Use SSE to notify the client system that uploaded file is processed.
 Polling is used at the moment.
-* Could have used Container presentation pattern
+* Could have used Container presentation pattern in FE